What does 12 days of Christmas mean?

 Download a FREE copy of the Lyrics and a coloring sheet.

 How many gifts in the 12 days of Christmas?

 The 12 days of Christmas can make for a fun math game of multiplication and addition.
-The gifts multiply each day, and are then added to the previous day.
+The gifts multiply each day.
+Then, added to the previous day.
 Therefore, by the end of the twelfth day, the recipient did not get one partridge in a pear tree, but 12 partridges in 12 pear trees.
-Moreover, the 9 ladies dancing given on the 9th day were given again on the 10th, 11th, and 12th day totaling 36 dancers dancing (9X4).
-364 gifts were given and received once all the receptions are counted.
+Moreover, the 9 ladies dancing given on the 9th day were given again on the 10th, 11th, and 12th day.
+Therfore, there is a total of 36 dancers dancing (9X4).
+364 gifts were given and received once all the repetions are counted.

 - 12 partridges in pear trees (1 X 12 days)